lwq1023999/Automated-Cheque-Information-Extraction-and-Verification-Using-Machine-Learning/README.md

 ## Requirements

-To run the provided notebooks and scripts, ensure you have the following dependencies installed:
+To run the provided notebooks and scripts, ensure you have the following dependencies installed that are written in the [requirments.txt](https://github.com/lwq1023999/Automated-Cheque-Information-Extraction-and-Verification-Using-Machine-Learning/blob/main/requirements.txt).
+Below are some of the example.
 - Python 3.6+
 - OpenCV
 - pandas